 Faculty members are not obligated to provide opportunities for students to make-up missed assignments and tests as a result of a student's absence from class.
-The institution is not required to take attendance with the exception of certain workforce/vocational areas, such as nursing and cosmetology, where certification requirements require taking attendance.
-However, experience demonstrates that regular attendance enhances academic success.
-As such, students are expected to attend each meeting of their registered courses.

 Do no stop attending a class without formally withdrawing from the course by the institution's published Last Day to Drop.
 If a student does not attend class and does not withdraw from the class, the student will receive a grade of F in the class.
 The published Last Day to Drop applies to students; an instructor may withdraw a student for excessive absences at any time during the semester.
 Withdrawal from a course(s) may affect a student's current or future financial aid eligibility.
 Students should consult the Financial Aid Office to learn both short and long term consequences of a withdrawal.